Constella-OS/constella-desktop/README.md

 Uses our backend for now, but you can substitute in yours.

 ## Feedback / Contributing

 To contribute or with feedback, pls [reach out to me](https://x.com/tejasthesharma) (just made an X account for ease)

+## License

+This has been available under a non-commercial license to benefit the public.

 ## AI Context Manager